-I don’t typically discuss breeding on ReptiFiles, but since mourning geckos are parthenogenic, it’s an inevitability.
+I don’t typically discuss breeding on ReptiFiles, but since mourning geckos are parthenogenic and start laying eggs automatically at about 8-10 months old, it’s an inevitability.

 How often do they lay eggs?